apxwn/Sprachen-TwigExtension/README.md

 # Sprachen TwigExtension
 ## simple language related Twig Extensions

+For use with [Grav](https://getgrav.org).
 Two simple functions for Twig:

 1. sprachen